AlexMuniz718/gotham-photography/README.md

-Gotham Photography landing page made with HTML, CSS, and jQuery.
+# Gotham Photography landing page
+Made with HTML, CSS, and jQuery.